JoeGreiner/FiltersAndMorphologicalOpsDemo/README.md

 If these things are helpful for you, please use them!
 Contributions, comments, mails, dm's etc. are very welcome.
 Let me know if these things help you :-)

-If you use the binder links a lot, please consider donating to [Binder](https://numfocus.salsalabs.org/donate-to-binder/index.html), they're amazing.
+If you use the Binder a lot, please consider [donating](https://numfocus.salsalabs.org/donate-to-binder/index.html) to them, they're amazing.

 Cheers,